intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	The number of processes currently in the cgroup and its descendants.

+  pids.events
+	A read-only flat-keyed file which exists on non-root cgroups.
+Unless specified otherwise, a value change in this file generates a file modified event.
+The following entries are defined.

+	  max
+		The number of times the limit of the cgroup was hit.

 Organisational operations are not blocked by cgroup policies, so it is possible to have pids.current > pids.max.
 This can be done by either